Elephant's Foot (Chernobyl): Radioactivity

-At the time of its discovery, about eight months after formation, radioactivity near the Elephant's Foot was approximately 8,000 to 10,000 roentgens per hour, or 80 to 100 grays per hour, delivering a 50/50 lethal dose of radiation (4.5 grays) within 3 minutes.
+At the time of its discovery, about eight months after formation, radioactivity on the surface of the Elephant's Foot was approximately 8,000 to 10,000 roentgens per hour, or 80 to 100 grays per hour, delivering a 50/50 lethal dose of radiation (4.5 grays) within 3 minutes.
 Since that time, the radiation intensity has declined significantly, and in 1996, the Elephant's Foot was briefly visited by the deputy director of the New Safe Confinement Project, Artur Korneyev, (Note: Korneyev was interviewed by The New York Times reporter Henry Fountain in 2014 in Slavutich, Ukraine, before his retirement.) who took photographs using an automatic camera and a flashlight to illuminate the otherwise dark room.
+This photo would become the most famous photograph of the Elephant's Foot.

+In 1989, the Foot showed a peak of 1,100 roentgens per hour on the surface.
+These levels were reduced to 700 roentgens per hour in the year 2000 according to Igor Kabachenko's Cartograms.

+Some theories have suggested the Elephant Foot's initial radioactivity was caused by the ruthenium-106 isotope, due to the relatively fast drop-off of radioactivity from 8,000 roentgens per hour to 1,000 roentgens per hour after just 3 years, lining up with the half life of ruthenium-106.
+Molten metals extracted from the destroyed Unit 4 were found to emit much higher levels of radiation than the corium.

 The Elephant's Foot is roughly 10% uranium by mass, which is an alpha emitter.
 While alpha radiation is ordinarily unable to penetrate the skin, it is the most damaging form of radiation when radioactive particles are inhaled or ingested.
-This renewed concerns as samples of material from the meltdown (including the Elephant's Foot) turn to dust.
+This renewed concerns as some samples of material from the meltdown (including the Elephant's Foot) have turned to dust.
 Nevertheless, the corium still poses an external gamma radiation hazard due to the presence of fission products, mainly caesium-137.